SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/652#1](https://judge.softuni.org/Contests/Practice/Index/652#1).

-## Task: the sleepy cat Tom
+## problem: the sleepy cat Tom

 **The cat Tom** enjoys sleeping all day, unfortunately whenever his owner has some free time he comes to play with Tom.
 To have a good sleeping routine Tom's **norm for playtime** is **30 000 minutes per year***.
 Tom's playtime **is dependant on his owner's non-working days**:
 * When Tom's owner is at **work**, Tom's playtime is **63 minutes a day**.
 * When Tom's owner has a **day off**, Tom's playtime is **127 minutes a day**.

-Your task is to write a program that takes as input Tom's owner **number of days off** and prints out whether **Tom has a satisfactory sleeping routine** and how much is **the difference from Tom's norm for playtime** for the current year, assuming that **the year has 365 days**.
+Your problem is to write a program that takes as input Tom's owner **number of days off** and prints out whether **Tom has a satisfactory sleeping routine** and how much is **the difference from Tom's norm for playtime** for the current year, assuming that **the year has 365 days**.

 **Example**: 20 days off → 345 working days (365 - 20 = 345).
 The actual playing time is 24 275 minutes (345 \ * 63 + 20 \ * 127).
 The difference from the norm is 5 725 minutes (30 000 - 24 275 = 5 725) or 95 hours and 25 minutes.